-Going underground may put you a few feet and 10°C closer to hell, but there is consolation to be found with that rarest and most treasured subterranean forces: air conditioning on the Tube.
-In the midst of the current heatwave, we turn to Twitter user and London transport guru Geoff Marshall, who’s produced this handy Tube map of all the air conditioned lines.
+Going underground may put you a few feet and 10°C closer to hell, but there is a consolation to be found with that rarest and most treasured subterranean force: air conditioning on the Tube.
+In the midst of the current heatwave, we turn to Twitter user and London transport guru Geoff Marshall, who produced this handy Tube map of all the air-conditioned lines two summers back.

 Which tube lines have air conditioning?